omidsaraf/Stream-Analytics-Project/README.md

 # Stream Analytics Deployment with Azure Synapse, Event Hub, and Azure Stream Analytics

+### Overview
-This project demonstrates how to deploy and integrate Azure Synapse, Event Hub, and Azure Stream Analytics to process and analyze streaming data from Azure Data Lake Gen2.
+This project demonstrates the deployment and integration of Azure Synapse, Event Hub, and Azure Stream Analytics to process and analyze streaming data from Azure Data Lake Gen2.
+The goal is to create a seamless pipeline that ingests diagnostic logs, processes them in real-time, and stores the results in a dedicated SQL pool for further analysis.

+#### Project Goal
+The primary goal of this project is to set up a robust data pipeline that:
+1. Streams diagnostic logs from Azure Data Lake Gen2 to Event Hub.
+2. Processes the streaming data using Azure Stream Analytics.
+3. Stores the processed data in Azure Synapse Dedicated SQL Pool for analysis.

 ## Phase 1: Setting Up Resources